TomOfHelatrobus/klusterbox/readme.txt

 Klusterbox version 2.0 introduced the Auto Improper Mandate Finder, now called the Auto Data Entry.
 This feature reads a properly formatted employee everything report (the .csv file type) and will build a carrier list as well as input carrier clock rings with minimal input from a steward.
 The Auto Over Max Finder will also read a properly formatted employee everything report and generate a report showing violations of the 12/60 hour rule laid out in article 8 of the jcam.
 These features take task which once took hours and completes them in minutes.
 Version 2.3 introduced Informal C, a feature which helped users to track compliance for grievance settlements.

 Klusterbox version 3.0 introduced the PDF converter which translates TACS Employee Everything Reports into a .csv format which can be read by Klusterbox.
 A PDF Splitter is also included for breaking Employee Everything Reports into managable weekly sections.
-In version 3.004 the Over Max spreadsheet was added.
+In version 3.004 (July 21, 2020) the Over Max spreadsheet was added.
 Users were allowed to enter leave types/times into the database.
 The Auto Data Entry program also automatically found and entered the leave type/times into the database.
+In version 3.005 (November 1, 2020) repairs were made to the pdf converter providing error warnings for troublesome input and reducing the risk of crashes.
+The pdf reader will make a second attempt with new parameters if the fist attempt fails.
+The overmax spreadsheet generator was updated to fix undercounting violations.
+Archives were renamed from "Libraries" on the menu.

 Contact: